anjackson/sliver/README.md

 Memento Lifeboat
 ================

-An experimental ['data lifeboat'](https://www.flickr.org/programs/content-mobility/data-lifeboat/) for replicating pages from web archives.
+An experimental ['data lifeboat'](https://www.flickr.org/programs/content-mobility/data-lifeboat/) for replicating pages held in web archives.

 The proposed workflow is: